Williot Swedberg: Celta

 On 17 June 2022, Swedberg transferred to Celta de Vigo in La Liga, signing a contract until the summer of 2027.
 The fee was reportedly set at around €5 million, plus bonuses and a sell-on clause, making it a record breaking transfer for Hammarby.

+His first goal for Celta de Vigo was against Almería; a late goal to win the match 3-2 on 2 September 2023.

 International career

 Swedberg scored in his debut for the Sweden U17 national team in a 3–1 friendly win against Norway on 17 September 2019.

+Sweden made his debut for the Sweden national team on 8 June 2024 in a 0–3 friendly loss against Serbia at Friends Arena.
+He substituted Anthony Elanga in the 62nd minute.

 Style of play

 A right-footed player with good technique, Swedberg is often deployed as an attacking central midfielder.
 He is a space operator and likes to get into the vacated spaces and make movements off-the-ball, much like Thomas Müller and Donny van de Beek.
 Known for his first touch and vision, Swedberg tends to often pass or carry the ball into the penalty area.

 Personal life

-He is the son of the former professional footballers Hans Eskilsson and Malin Swedberg.
+Swedberg is the son of the former professional footballers Hans Eskilsson and Malin Swedberg.
 Due to partially growing up in Valencia, Swedberg became trilingual from an early age.
 After his move to Celta in 2022, he said that his Spanish fluency surprised 'many' around the club.